angular/material-start/README.md

 ##### ES5 Tutorials

-These tutorials assume that you have already cloned the repository and performed the `npm update` process.
+These tutorials assume that you have already cloned the repository and executed the `npm update` process.

-You will notice Tutorials 0..8 that will be used to guide you through the development process.
-Following these stages, you will be very quickly introduced to the powerful features of Angular Material.
-Each tutorial presents the starting point for that stage... and you will need to make the changes requested.
+You will notice html Tutorials #0 thru #8: these will be used to guide you through the development process.
+By following these tutorials stages, you will be very quickly introduced to the powerful features of Angular Material.

+Each tutorial presents the resulting changes for that stage.
+It is recommended, however, that you start with the preceding tutorial and manually make the changes requested.
 The effort you invest to implement these changes will highlight specific concepts at each Tutorial stage.

-> You can peak at the **next** tutorial stge to see **resulting** changes for the current changes requested.
+> At each tutorial stage, you should use a web-server to view the that tutorial page.
+Open the dev console to see any warnings and browser the elements.

 <br/>
 - - -